USM Anywhere provides a simple way to include scans for scheduling using its web user interface (UI). See USM Anywhere

 - Select Existing Asset Group: In the Enter asset group name field, search for the asset groups to scan.
 These asset groups are already existing, and you can search for them by entering the name of the asset group or by browsing for them.

 - In the App Action field, the Asset Group Scan is the default option.

 Select the scan profile that you want to run:

 - Discovery: This profile scans the known ports and services searching for the most-used ports.
-(There are 457 ports).
+(There are 4571 ports.)

 - Vulnerability Discovery: Performs general network discovery and checks for specific known vulnerabilities.
 It only reports results if they are found.

-- Intensive Vulnerability Discovery: Performs several tasks to discover vulnerabilities, which uses up a significant amount of resources on the targeted machine.
+- Intensive Vulnerability Discovery: Performs several tasks to discover vulnerabilities, which uses up a significant number of resources on the targeted machine.
 Because of this, sensitive targets may perceive a brief disruption on their services.

 - (Optional.)
 Select the assets you want to exclude from the scan.